 Steam Heat in Air Handlers Converted to Water

 Two air handlers were being used for cooling, fresh air and booster heat.
-The steam system was converted to hate water and utilized one of the two boilers that had excess capacity.
+The steam system was converted to heat water and utilized one of the two boilers that had excess capacity.
 A balancing automated valve was used to divert boiler water to the air handlers when need for booster heat.

 Kitchen MUA Converted from Steam to Electric

-The existing MUA had a 1.4 MMBTU steam boiler that only worked intermittently but had to run 15min at least just to make steam.
-The steam also was used as a booster system for a warm up in the restaurant but again was used only intermittently.
-When the boiler broke down and was in need of replacement it was determined that the other 2 water boilers could be used for the booster system and the kitchen system could have a in line duct heater.
+The existing MUA had a 1.4 MMBTU steam boiler that only worked intermittently but had to run for at least 15 minutes just to make steam.
+The steam was also used as a booster system for warm up in the restaurant but again was used only intermittently.
+When the boiler broke down and was in need of replacement, it was determined that the other two water boilers could be used for the booster system, and the kitchen system could have a inline duct heater.
 Since this heater is only used to temper the MUA., the energy usage was minimum.